timsee/ArduCor/GUI/README.md

 # Qt Lighting GUI for RGB LED Routines

 The GUI interacts with the sample arduino sketches.
-It is built on Qt and requires version 5.1 or later for QSerialPort.
+It depends on Qt5 and C++11.

 ##<a name="documentation"></a>Documentation